MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver.md

 ### Application servers pool

-The SAP SMLG transaction is commonly used to manage logon groups for ABAP application servers and to load-balance logon users, such as SM61 for batch server groups, RZ12 for RFC groups, and so on.
+The SAP SMLG transaction is commonly used to manage logon groups for ABAP application servers and to load-balance logon users.
+Other transactions, such as SM61 for batch server groups, RZ12 for RFC groups, and so on, load-balance logon users.
 These transactions use the load-balancing capability within the message server of the SAP Central Services to distribute incoming sessions or workloads among SAP application servers pool for SAPGUIs and RFC traffic.

 ### SAP Central Services cluster